Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 4 : What are the adaptive elements used in the AUI?

 \section{RQ\textsubscript{4}: What are the adaptive elements used in the AUI?}

-The purpose of this RQ is to investigate how adaptive components are currently being utilised and to gain an understanding of how a given adaptive element can be applied to applications targeting different health-related conditions.
-We refer to the adaptive elements as the type of adaptation, which is categorised as \emph{presentation adaptation, content adaptation, and behaviour adaptation} (seen Table \ref{tab:adaptationclass}).
-It is also important to emphasise that the subcategories of the three main adaptive elements we present in this section are the most common of the articles included.
-Therefore, these subcategories are not necessarily the most appropriate classifications.
+The objective of this RQ is to explore the current utilisation of adaptive elements and examine their usage in various health-related applications.
+We categorise the adaptive elements into three main groups: \emph{presentation adaptation, content adaptation, and behaviour adaptation} (as shown in Table \mbox{\ref{tab:adaptationclass}}).
+The subcategories within these main adaptive elements, discussed in this section, represent the most prevalent findings among the included articles, which may not necessarily encompass all possible classifications in the field.

 \afterpage{ { }}